bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 end
 ```

-Note: Using expected.include?(result) is also ok (does not use rspec matcher).
+Note: Using expected.include?(result) is also ok (does not use cover rspec matcher).

 ## Version 3 ##